 you prefer frequent views or noteworthy landmarks

 The Yuen Tsuen Ancient Trail runs from Tsuen Wan out towards Tai Tong in the New Territories, and was an old access route to transport goods and produce between villages.
-Now it is a popular trekking route, with clear paths, frequent sign posts and information boards about the history, flora and fauna of the area.
-Distance markers are handily placed every 500 metres, starting at C6100 and ending at C6125 (= 12.5 km).
+Now it is a well-maintained trekking route, with clear paths, frequent sign posts and information boards about the history, flora and fauna of the area.
+Distance markers are handily placed every 500 metres, starting at C6100 and ending at C6125 (=12.5 km).

+This was my second hike in Hong Kong (I had only arrived in the city a week earlier), and I wasn't entirely sure what to expect.
 I had seen a small section of the Ancient Trail in my previous hike, which offered incredible views over Hong Kong.
 The downside was that the two kilometres of trail I had walked (up to C6104) was entirely paved, with large stone pavers providing a flat surface raised above the ground.
-When I go out for a trek I want to be walking on the earth over unstable terrain; I was hoping that the man-made path stopped at some point and my wish would be granted.
+I hoped the man-made path didn't last the entire distance.

 Why commence on Castle Peak Road rather than the traditional start of the trail near Allway Gardens?
 I was living on Castle Peak Road at the time, and I was hoping to find a shortcut through to the trail without having to go all the way into Tsuen Wan.
 (Laziness.
 It was laziness).
 From the Greenview Terrance bus stop I was able to take a couple of side streets straight up a hill, before reaching a long set of stairs to take me up to the Catchwater jogging path.